bellinux/pframework/configuration.md

 ## Development and Production Mode

-During development, you can disable production mode by setting `Protobject.setProduction(false)` at the beginning of the `config.js` file or simply commenting out the line, as you are likely working with a single instance of the application.
+During development, you can disable production mode by setting `Protobject.setProduction(false)` at the beginning of the `config.js` file or simply commenting out the line.
+This is useful when working with a single instance of the application.

-After development, you can enable production mode by setting `Protobject.setProduction(true)` to ensure that your application has a unique identifier when started (using the `?ptjuid={random}` parameter), avoiding potential conflicts between multiple instances of the web app.
-This is particularly important when you're deploying your application publicly.
+For deployment, enable production mode by setting `Protobject.setProduction(true)`.
+This ensures your application generates a unique identifier (`?ptjuid={random}`) at startup, preventing conflicts between multiple instances of the web app - especially important for public deployment.

 ## Defining Connected Devices